That “Loaded” Questionnaire

 The purpose of this question, of course, is to suggest that the genealogical and chronological data in the Bible are without value in determining the relative ages of the Earth and mankind.
 To this we respond in several ways.

 First, there is the matter of Scripture “intent.”
-It is claimed that the Bible is silent on the topic of Earth and human ages (see England, 1983, p.
-156), and thus it was not the “intent” of the divine writers to discuss the ages of Earth and man.
-Dr. McCord, with penetrating logic, replied: “It was not the intent of Paul in Romans 6:3,4 to negate sprinkling (a practice unheard of until A.D.
-253), but since such a malpractice has developed, it is valid to use Romans 6:3,4 to set forth the proper action of baptism.”
-He went on to observe that genealogical sources in the Bible also limit humanity’s life span upon the Earth, and so the Scriptures are not silent on this issue!
+It is claimed that the Bible is silent on the topic of earth and human ages (cf. England, A Scientist Examines Faith and Evidence, p.
+156), and thus it was not the “intent” of the divine writers to discuss the ages of earth and man.
+Dr. McCord, with penetrating logic, replied: “It was not the intent of Paul in Romans 6:3,4 to negate sprinkling (a practice unheard of until 253 A.D.), but since such a malpractice has developed, it is valid to use Romans 6:3-4 to set forth the proper action of baptism.”
+He went on to observe that genealogical sources in the Bible also limit humanity’s life span upon, the earth, and so the Scriptures are not silent on this issue!

-Consider this parallel example.
-In Genesis 30:32ff., we read of Jacob’s bargain with Laban concerning the “ring-streaked and spotted” sheep.
-I don’t suppose anyone would claim that it was the “intent” of Moses to discuss genetics, yet both Sears and England contend that this passage has “prescientific” genetic implications (see: Sears, 1969, p.
-21; England, 1983, p.
-145).
-Why can there not be similar biblical implications that deal with Earth/man ages?
+But consider this parallel example. in Genesis 30:32ff., we read of Jacob’s bargain with Laban concerning the “ring-streaked and spotted” sheep.
+Now I don’t suppose anyone would claim that it was the “intent” of Moses to discuss genetics, yet both Sears and England contend that this passage has “pre-scientific” genetic implications (cf. Sears, Conflict and Harmony in Science and the Bible, p.
+21; England, A Scientist Examines Faith and Evidence, p.
+145.).
+Why can there not be similar biblical implications that deal with earth/man ages?

 Additionally, if Scripture is silent about the relative ages of the Earth and man, and one is free, therefore, to accept the conclusions of “science,” as England alleges, then numerous Bible passages are thrown into a state of absolute confusion.
 Evolutionary “science” contends that the Earth is some 4.6 billion years old, while man is but a stripling of approximately 3.6 million years old (a recent evolutionary estimate).
 This would suggest that man is only about 1/1250th of the age of the Earth.
 If we let the entire sum of Earth history, from its beginning to the present, be illustrated by a twenty-four-hour day, man had his origin about one minute and nine seconds ago!
 No wonder evolutionists are fond of referring to man as a “Johnny-come-lately!”